smartaquametering/smartPhotometer/README.md

 A colorimeter is generally any tool that characterizes color samples to provide an objective measure of color characteristics.

 Color parameters:
-- Conversions of color index and display in color space
+- Conversions of color scales/index and display in color space
-- Measuring of color difference against quality control standards
+- Measuring of color distance/difference against quality control standards

+#### Color Spaces

 <table>
 <tr>